ObscuritySecurity/CrytoTool/.GitHub/ARCHITECTURE.md

 ## 3. Data Storage Model (IndexedDB)

-All application data is stored locally in the browser browser and application usingg IndexedDB.
+All application data is stored locally in the browser and application usingg IndexedDB.
 The database is structured into several object stores:

 *   `file-metadata`: Stores an object for each file and folder.
 This includes `id`, `name`, `type`, `parentId`, `size`, `modified` date, custom metadata (colors, icons, tags), and encryption details (`isEncrypted`, `algorithm`).
 *   `file-chunks`: Stores the actual content of files, broken into 16MB chunks.
 This allows the app to handle large files efficiently without loading them entirely into memory.
 Each chunk is a `Blob` object, keyed by a unique chunk ID.
 *   `encryption-keys`: Acts as the **Encryption Key Vault**.
 It stores the individual keys used for file encryption, but only if the user chooses to save them.
-Each entry is protected by the user's PIN.
+Each entry is protected by the people PIN.
-*   `audit-log`: A chronological log of important security and file-related events for user transparency.
+*   `audit-log`: A chronological log of important security and file-related events for people transparency.

 ## 4. Cryptographic Model